 It is preferred that conveens and sheaths are not used for incontinence, but some patients can have quite a lot of leakage in the early days after surgery, so in a few circumstances a sheath condom attached to a catheter leg bag may be necessary.
-It is advisable if you are having this amount of leakage that you talk to your nurse specialist at the hospital.
+It is advisable if you are having a large amount of leakage that you talk to the Urology Nurse Practitioner team - the telephone number is at the end of this leaflet.